Mike Belshe

 Location

-Mike Belshe is the Co-Founder and Chief Executive Officer of BitGo, one of the largest and most prominent cryptocurrency custodian service providers.
-He is the inventor of the multi-signature protocols used at BitGo, and the driving force behind the company’s product and business strategy for delivering security, compliance, and custodial solutions for blockchain-based currencies.
-Prior to launching BitGo, Mike was one of the first ten engineers dedicated to building Chrome at Google.
-He is the creator of the SPDY protocol and the lead author of HTTP/2.0—the internet protocol responsible for loading web pages today.
-He also helped found the CryptoCurrency Security Standard (CCSS), a security standard for cryptocurrencies embraced by Deloitte and PwC.
-A veteran technologist and well-known inventor, Mike holds over ten technology patents to date.
+Mike Belshe is the Co-Founder and CEO of BitGo, one of the largest and most prominent cryptocurrency custodian service providers.
+He is the inventor of the multi-signature protocols used at BitGo and the driving force behind the company's product and business strategy for delivering security, compliance, and custodial solutions for blockchain-based currencies.
+Belshe is an influential computer scientist and entrepreneur who has played significant roles in the tech industry.
+Prior to BitGo, he was one of the first engineers dedicated to building Chrome at Google, and is creator of the SPDY protocol and lead author of HTTP/2.0—the internet protocol responsible for loading web pages today.
+He is also an inventor with over 10 technology patents.

 Professional Experience